The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Conceptual considerations and comparison of conventions

-Since $\wt\cI_{\phi,\psi}\!=\!\id$, these two arrows are in fact the same by the Naturality~II property.
+Since $\wt\cI_{\phi,\psi;D_3\circ D_2\circ D_1\oplus\id_{X_2}\oplus\id_{X_3}}\!=\!\id$, these two arrows are in fact the same by the isomorphism Naturality~II property.
 The two half-disk and two triangular diagrams in Figure~\ref{ESQcomp1_fig} commute by the definition of~$\wt\cC$.
-Thus, the diagram~\eref{compdiag_e1}, which consists of the outermost arrows of the diagram in Figure~\ref{ESQcomp1_fig}, commutes.\\
+Thus, the diagram~\eref{compdiag_e1}, which consists of the outermost arrows of the diagram in Figure~\ref{ESQcomp1_fig}, commutes. \\

-The determinant for a complex of vector bundles in \cite[p31]{KM} corresponds to reversing the two factors in~\eref{DLdfn_e}.
+The determinant for a complex of vector bundles in \cite[p31]{KM} corresponds to reversing the two factors in~\eref{DLdfn_e} and thus interchanges the roles of the kernels and cokernels of linear operators.
 The isomorphism~\eref{detisom_e2} should then be replaced~by \BE{detisom_e3} \EE with $x,y,v$ as before.
 This isomorphism differs from the isomorphism~\eref{detisom_e2} conjugated by the isomorphisms~\eref{Risom_e} by $(-1)$ to the power of $\fd(\Im\,\de)$, which equals $N\!-\!\fd(\fc(D))$ in the case of~\eref{KMseq_e}.
-The dependence on $\fd(\fc(D))$ drops out when taking the overlap maps for the trivializations of the new version of the determinant line bundle, and so the isomorphisms~\eref{detisom_e3} still give rise to a well-defined topology on this bundle.
-The two versions of the determinant line bundle are isomorphic by the maps~\eref{Risom_e} composed with $(-1)^{\fc(D)}$ in the fiber over $D\!\in\!\cF(X,Y)$; neither of these two maps is continuous, but the composite is continuous.
+The dependence on~$\fd(\fc(D))$ drops out when taking the overlap maps, analogous to~$\hat\cI_{\Th_2;D}\!\circ\!\hat\cI_{\Th_1;D}^{-1}$ on page~\pageref{cITh2Th1D_e}, for the trivializations of the new version of the determinant line bundle, and so the isomorphisms~\eref{detisom_e3} still give rise to a well-defined topology on this bundle.
+The two versions of the determinant line bundle are isomorphic by the maps~\eref{Risom_e} composed with the multiplication by $A_{\ind D,\fd(\fc(D))}\!\equiv\!(-1)^{\fc(D)}$ in the fiber over $D\!\in\!\cF(X,Y)$.
+Neither of the last two maps is continuous, but the composite is continuous; see Section~\ref{classify_subs} for a systematic discussion of such isomorphisms.
 The isomorphism~$\Psi_{\ft}$ for exact triples of Fredholm operators described by~\eref{cUDDdfn_e} for the topology on ${\det}_{X,Y}$ specified by~\eref{detisom_e2} should then be conjugated by the above isomorphism between the two versions of the determinant line bundle.
 In particular, this changes the sign exponent in \eref{cUDDdfn_e1} to~$(\ind\,D')\fd(\fc(D''))$, in addition to interchanging the kernel and cokernel factors.